cmaslard/cmaslard.github.io/README.md

-# cmaslard.github.io
+# Welcome !

-Dr. Corentin Maslard is a research scientist in plant biology.
+Hi, I am Corentin (he/him) and this is my research website!

+I believe in Open Science, the importance of science communication and good bread.